 I use midi control units from AKAI, Roland and Keth McMillan’s SoftStep2 foot pedal.
 In addition to various keyboards, I use a modified MDT (MorrisDigitalTrumpet) MIDi wind controller.

 I grew up in the European classical music tradition but I play a lot of music from other cultural traditions.
-The Jewish Shofar (ram’s horn) is still used in the Synagogues. ( on Rosh Hashana and Yom Kippor – Jewish New Year and Day of Atonement )
+The Jewish Shofar (ram’s horn) is still used in the Synagogues. (on Rosh Hashana and Yom Kippor)

 My regular trumpets: I mostly practice and play this C trumpet.
-Bach C Large Bore, double-lead pipe, Herseth /Adelstein pipe, Tuning bell, I use a 30-year-old bell from Bb King and Bach bells 229 / 239 for different sounds.
+Bach C Large Bore, double-lead pipe, H25-Herseth /Adelstein pipe, Tuning bell, I use a 30-year-old ”big bell” from a Bb King, and C Bach bells 229/239 for different sounds.
 A play on Bach mouthpiece 10 1/2 DW, with a booster and also valve booster for a darker sound.
-Bach C trumpet (old one) Large Bore, 229 bell, double-lead pipe, Herseth / Regulare.
-The mouthpiece-booster makes the sound a bit more centered with a stronger core.
-I use mouthpiece booster on almost any trumpets.
+For occasional gigs, I borrow my brother’s Bb Bach 37.a.

 The remaining horns:

 Yamaha YTR 9825, piccolo trumpet A/Bb.
 A wonderful instrument, I have had since 1980.